teampoop/Command-Line-Coda/README.md

 ## Setting Coda's path

 By default, we assume that Coda lives at `/Applications/Coda.app`.
 To override this path, set the `CODAPATH` variable:
+The following examples are for use with Coda 2.

-	CODAPATH=/User/Applications/Coda.app coda test.txt
+	CODAPATH="/User/Applications/Coda 2.app" coda test.txt

-Put it in your `.bash_profile` so you don't have to set it each time.
+Put the following line in your .bash_profile so you don't have to set it every time.

+  export CODAPATH="/User/Applications/Coda 2.app"

 Written by [Aditya Bhargava](http://adit.io).
 No warranty is implied, use at your own risk.